jayoung/pamlWrapper/README.md

 Maybe we ran PAML on several input alignments, and we want to see the results for all of them in single file, in either the long format or wide:
 ```
-pw_combinedParsedOutfilesLong.pl */*PAMLsummary.txt
+pw_combinedParsedOutfilesLong.pl */*PAMLsummary.tsv
-pw_combinedParsedOutfilesWide.pl */*PAMLsummary.wide.txt
+pw_combinedParsedOutfilesWide.pl */*PAMLsummary.wide.tsv
 ```

-Output files are called `allAlignments.PAMLsummaries.txt` or `allAlignments.PAMLsummaries.wide.txt` - you probably want to rename them to something more informative, so they don't get overwritten next time you run the combining scripts.
+Output files are called `allAlignments.PAMLsummaries.tsv` or `allAlignments.PAMLsummaries.wide.tsv` - you probably want to rename them to something more informative, so they don't get overwritten next time you run the combining scripts.

 ## To check for robustness, if we did find evidence for positive selection